Brecanredge History, Family Crest & Coats of Arms

 The story of the Brecanredge family is rich with Scottish history.
 It begins in the ancient kingdom of Dalriada where Brecanredge evolved as a name for some who lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Brecanredge is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Brecanredge literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Brecanredge family

 The surname Brecanredge was first found in Lanarkshire, and Ayrshire where they held a family seat from very ancient times.
 In 1454, two records were found of the family: the yard of John of Bracanyyggis in Glasgow; and Johannes Brakanryg was sergeant of the upper baronie of Renffrew.
 A few years later, Robart Brakenrig witnessed a letter of reversion in 1504.

 This web page shows only a small excerpt of our Brecanredge research.
 Another 108 words (8 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Brecanredge History in all our PDF Extended History products and printed products wherever possible.

 Brecanredge Spelling Variations